 Your weekends will never be the same.
 Wherever you are, however you feel (hangover or not), Sunday mornings are made for running.
 If you’ve got a weekend trip, even better, pack your trainers and explore the city all before breakfast.

 I try to avoid stats as much as possible whilst running.
 I prefer to listen to my body and run on feel.
 It might sound like a hippy vibe, but it feels better than running to the clock.
-That said, for sub-3 I learnt to love numbers: I now run blind from data, but with my iPhone tracking my route to give me the stats to review at the end of each run.
-En route to BLN, I knew the minute per miles needed for 2.59, (6.50 min/mile).
+That said, for sub-3 I learnt to love numbers: I now run blind from data, but track my route to give me the stats to review at the end of each run.
+En route to the Berlin Marathon, I knew the minute per miles needed for 2.59, (6.50 min/mile).
 Which is useless as Berlin is measured in km!